mia-platform/documentation/docs/runtime_suite/crud-service.md

 CRUD acronym stays for Create-Read-Update-Delete.
 The CRUD Service purpose is to abstract a Data Collections allowing developers to expose CRUD APIs over the database in an easy, scalable and secure way.

-It's possible to configure CRUD Service with more that one collection and to scale it horizotally.
+It's possible to configure CRUD Service with more that one collection and to scale it horizontally.

 In this section you will learn how to configure, deploy and use Mia-Platform CRUD Service.